Docker Default Networking 101

 Containers have been around for some time but were initially hindered by layers of complexity.
 Initially, we had batch processing systems, chroot system calls, Jails, Solaris Zones, Secure Resource Partition for HP-UX, and Linux containers in kernel 2.6.24.
 Docker is not alone in the world of containers.

-In 2013, Docker was first introduced by Solomon Hykes, the founder and CEO of dotCloud.
-Previous to this, few people outside had played with it.
+Solomon Hykes, the founder and CEO of dotCloud, introduced Docker in 2013.
+Prior to this, few people outside had played with it.
 Docker containers completely reshape the philosophy of application delivery and development.

 Containers are incredibly lightweight, and an image may only take 10 kilobytes of disk space.
 They are certainly the way forward, especially when it comes to speed.
 Starting a container takes milliseconds, not seconds or minutes.
 This is considerably faster than what we have with VMs.